DevExpress-Examples/out-of-maintenance-how-to-export-the-pivot-grids-data-to-a-file-t289831/Readme.md

 - Click the **Export to XLSX** button to export data in Data-Aware mode.
 In the exported XLSX file, fixed row headers are disabled and the sheet name is set to "Pivot Grid Export".

-- Click the **Export to PDF** button to export data in the WYSIWYG type.
+- Click the **Export to PDF** button to export data in WYSIWYG mode.

 ## Files to Look At